Cité de l’innovation Sorbonne Université icon | Bjarke Ingels Group

 Cité de l’innovation Sorbonne Université gallery image | Bjarke Ingels Group

-Context — A dense site between the famous Albert Grid the Cassan building and the Institute Monde Arabe.
-The site connects IMA square to the park, and fills the space of the originally planned green axis of the Jussieu Campus.
+Context — A dense site between the famous Albert Grid, the Cassan building, and the Institut du Monde Arabe.
+The site connects IMA Square to the park and fills the space of the originally planned green axis of the Jussieu Campus.

 Cité de l’innovation Sorbonne Université gallery image | Bjarke Ingels Group